Brenda Dickson: Marriages

 Dickson has been married twice.
 Her first husband was dentist Robert Rifkin whom she married on September 30, 1976.
-Dickson and Rifkin divorced in 1983.
 She married attorney Jan Weinberg on December 25, 1997.
 They were divorced in 2006.

 Legal issues

 In 2007, Dickson was jailed in Hawaii because of a civil contempt order stemming from a divorce judgment from her ex-husband Jan Weinberg.
 She said she was the victim and wasn't given a fair divorce hearing.
 Released after 16 days, she was sent back to jail and released after more than three months.

 In 2009, the judgment in Weinberg v.
 Dickson was set aside after an appeals court found that the judge in the original trial had abused his discretion in not guaranteeing Dickson a fair trial and that her imprisonment had been unlawful.

+In September 2025, Dickson revealed that she had been evicted from her condo and was now homeless and sleeping on the street.
+She requested that her followers on social media donate to her GoFundMe page.
+The money would be used for an attorney, food, and shelter.